shimat/opencvsharp/README.md

 ```
 PS1> Install-WindowsFeature Server-Media-Foundation
 ```
-* (Ubuntu, Mac) You must pre-install all the dependency packages needed to build OpenCV.
+* (Ubuntu) You must pre-install all the dependency packages needed to build OpenCV.
 Many packages such as libjpeg must be installed in order to work OpenCV. https://www.learnopencv.com/install-opencv-4-on-ubuntu-18-04/